|PAO PEREIRA TEA|

 It is used as an alternative therapy for many cancers; alone or in combination with cancer drugs.
 The extract from the bitter inner-bark, seems to effectively suppress the proliferation of HIV, herpes viruses, cancer and leukemia cells.

-Used in the treatment of malaria (Plasmodium falciparum**); to boost the immune system.
+Used in the treatment and prevention (prophylaxis) of malaria (Plasmodium falciparum**); to boost the immune system.
 It can also be useful in combating AIDS and herpes.

 The alkaloids from Pao Pereira (family Apocynaceae), have the same toxic effect against certain cancer cells; however with no such effect on normal ones.